Romesco Sauce

 What goes with Romesco Sauce?

 Romesco sauce is an incredibly diverse sauce that goes with pretty much anything, but it works particularly well with fish and seafood dishes.
-Try adding it to a fish casserole or cooking it with some fresh shrimp and you’ve got a winning combination.
+Try making oven-baked fish casserole in romesco sauce or cooking it with some fresh shrimp (try spicy shrimp with romesco sauce) and you’ve got a winning combination.

 Romesco Sauce also works great as a sauce for meat dishes.
-Serve it alongside your favorite grilled cuts of pork, beef, or lamb and you’ve got a tasty sauce that is. ideal for BBQ season!
+Serve it alongside your favorite grilled cuts of chicken, pork, beef, or lamb and you’ve got a tasty sauce that is ideal for BBQ season!

 Of course, pasta dishes and Romesco Sauce are a match made in heaven and this sauce can be used as a base sauce or combined with ravioli ingredients.